-- 1. While a call is active and the FLX2 System receives a second call, the Speaker or Dialer will play the call waiting indication tone. - 2.
+- While a call is active and the FLX2 System receives a second call, the Speaker or Dialer will play the call waiting indication tone. - 2.
 If available, the FLX Dialer displays the incoming caller number and name. - 3.
-The FLX Dialer presents the user with the option to 'Answer' the call. - 4.
+The FLX Dialer presents the user with the option to 'Answer' or 'Decline; the call. - 4.
 If no action is taken and the second call aborts, the FLX Dialer will show the previous Active call screen again. - 5.
-When answering the second call, the first call is put on hold.
-Use the green 'Call' button to resume the first call, ending the second.
+When answering the second call, the first call is put on hold. - 6.
+To terminate either call, make that call the active call, and then press the red 'End' key.
+The other call will not be affected by this, you can select 'Resume' to continue that call.